swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

-The isolated funtion parameter works because the only way to offer an `isolated Worker` to a function, is for a real local actor instance to offer its `self` to `isolatedFunc`, and because of that it is known that it is a real local instance (after all, only a real local instance has access to `self`).
+The isolated function parameter works because the only way to offer an `isolated Worker` to a function, is for a real local actor instance to offer its `self` to `isolatedFunc`, and because of that it is known that it is a real local instance (after all, only a real local instance has access to `self`).

 It is not allowed to declare `isolated` parameters on distributed methods, because distributed methods _must_ be isolated to the actor they are declared on.
 This can be thought of always using an `isolated self: Self` parameter, and in combination of a func only being allowed to be isolated to a single actor instance, this means that there cannot be another isolated parameter on such functions.
 Following this logic a `nonisolated func` declared on a distributed actor, _is_ allowed to accept `isolated` parameters, however such call will not be crossing process boundaries.